-4. Considering the impact on equality and diversity If you have answered yes to one or more of the screening proposal is not equality relevant or that a full equality impaplease provide specific details for all three areas below: How have you considered equality and diversity? (think about the scope of the proposal, who is likely to be gaps in information and plans to address, consultation and planned) with those likely to be affected) • Key findings (think about any potential positive and negative impact or potential to promote strong and positive relationships betw groups/communities into increased contact with each othe benefit one group at the expense of another) veen groups, potential to bring A .
-4 Actions (think about how you will promote positive impact and rer move or reduce negative impact) If the policy or proposal is equality relevant, you will need Analysis ed to carry out a full Equality Impact Date to scope and plan your equality impact analysis: Date to complete your equality impact analysis: Lead person for your equality impact analysis: (Include name and job title)
+4. Considering the impact on equality and diversity If you have answered yes to one or more of the screening questions and believe that the policy or proposal is not equality relevant or that a full equality impact analysis is not required at this stage, please provide specific details for all three areas below: How have you considered equality and diversity? (think about the scope of the proposal, who is likely to be affected, equality related information, gaps in information and plans to address, consultation and engagement activities (taken place or planned) with those likely to be affected) Key findings (think about any potential positive and negative impact on the different protected characteristics, potential to promote strong and positive relationships between groups, potential to bring groups/communities into increased contact with each other, perception that the proposal could benefit one group at the expense of another)